LashawnFofung/Superstore-Sales-Performance/Data/Data_Source.md

 The dataset is composed of three interconnected tables: `Orders`, `People`, and `Returns`.

-  - The`Order` table contains 9,994 detailed records of sales orders.
+  - The`Order` table contains 9,994 detailed records of every sales order placed.
+It is the central table of the dataset and includes key information about each transaction such as Order ID, Order Date, Customer ID, Segment, Product Name, and State.
   - The `People` table is a small lookup table with 4 entries that maps each of the four geographical regions to its respective regional manager.
-  - The `Returns` table lists 800 records of items that were returned
+  - The `Returns` table contains a list of 800 orders that have been returned.
+It can be used to identify which orders from the Orders.csv file were returned.

 <h2>Entity Relationship Diagram (ERD)</h2>